Designing with Glimmers: Micro-Moments that Soothe Your Nervous System

-You don’t always need a big transformation to feel better.
-Sometimes, what your nervous system craves is a flicker—a soft moment that says, you’re safe here.
-In the world of psychology, these moments are called glimmers: tiny sensory cues that regulate your nervous system, invite calm, and anchor you in the present.
+In psychology, these moments are called glimmers: tiny signals that regulate your system, invite calm, and anchor you in the present.

-Let’s explore how interior design can support your emotional wellbeing through the gentle language of glimmers.
 You may also enjoy 12 Psychology-Backed Ideas for a Feel-Good Home or A Room-by-Room Guide to Quiet, Grounded Luxury.

-1. What Are Glimmers—And Why Do They Matter in Design?
+1) What Are Glimmers — and Why Do They Matter in Design?

-2. Designing with the Senses in Mind
+2) Designing with the Senses

 ✧ Sight: Visual Glimmers